Princeton–Rutgers rivalry: Other sports

 The Princeton Tigers women's basketball team began varsity competition in the 1971–72 season, and the Rutgers Scarlet Knights women's basketball team began varsity competition in the 1974–75 season.
 The first meeting in women's basketball between Princeton and Rutgers was on December 17, 1974, a 76–60 Rutgers win.
-Rutgers has a 17–5 lead in the series, which was most recently played on December 13, 2017 with a 70–50 Rutgers win in Piscataway.
+Rutgers has a 17–8 lead in the series, which was most recently played on November 25, 2024, with a 66–49 Princeton win in Piscataway.